What is Dances with Dogs?

 When are classes held?

-Classes are held on Tuesday evenings during ACT school terms.
+Classes are held on Monday or Tuesday evenings during ACT school terms.

-They are usually held indoors at the Pavilion at the Queanbeyan Showgrounds (off Glebe Ave).
+They are usually held indoors at the Pavilion at the Queanbeyan Showgrounds (off Glebe Ave) and occasionally on the Club grounds.
 Participants are encouraged to provide peer support during classes.

 What is involved in competing?